albertobsd/keyhunt/README.md

 sys     0m26.803s
 ```

-Amount of RAM used ~4.5 GB, time to solve the sixteen publickeys in the range of 64 bits key-space: 164 min (~2.7 hrs) using 6 threads
+Amount of RAM used ~4.5 GB, time to solve the sixteen public keys in the range of 64 bits key-space: 164 min (~2.7 hrs) using 6 threads

 if we run the same command with `-n 0x1000000000000000 -k 4 -t 6` it use ~18 GB or RAM and solve the same keys in 60 minutes